atishn/Docker_Jenkins/README.md

 docker ps

-# Now look for IpAddress and Port ID.
+Note: Now look for IpAddress and Port ID. http://192.168.59.103:49153/
-http://192.168.59.103:49153/

-# For giving access to multiple users in workshops incase you decide to spin-up instance at your machine, may need to expose docker ports as your local port.
+Note: For giving access to multiple users in workshops incase you decide to spin-up instance at your machine, may need to expose docker ports as your local port.
 Please go through Port forwarding in VirtualBox Network Settings

-# If exposed your machine as jenkins.local on local LAN, then you can access following environment by hitting from Closed network.
+Note:  If exposed your machine as jenkins.local on local LAN, then you can access following environment by hitting from Closed network.

 http://jenkins.local:49153/
 http://jenkins.local:49154/
 http://jenkins.local:49155/

-# Copy command incase needed
-docker cp account1:/var/lib/jenkins/.jenkins/jobs/ .
+Note: Copy command incase needed docker cp account1:/var/lib/jenkins/.jenkins/jobs/ .